Whit Pow

 • Critical Game Studies and Its Afterlives: Why Game Studies Needs Software Studies and Computer History, a field review published on Just Tech by the Social Science Research Council.
 In this field review I reflect on the past, present, and my hopes for the future of critical game studies, linking the study of games to ongoing antiracist, feminist, queer, and trans critiques of games, play, software, and computer history and science and technology studies (STS).

 • Glitch, Body, Anti-Body, an invited article for a special issue of Outland edited by foundational glitch artist Rosa Menkman in conversation with Legacy Russell’s Glitch Feminism.
-My article, “Glitch, Body, Anti-Body” places the breakdown of the organizing metaphor of the computer’s graphical user interface alongside the breakdown of the metaphor of my own body after being significantly sick from COVID before vaccines were widely available.
-This article re-thinks the relationship between virality, glitch, interfaces, disability, and the body
+My article, “Glitch, Body, Anti-Body” places the breakdown of the organizing metaphor of the computer’s graphical user interface alongside the breakdown of the metaphor of my own body after being diagnosed with Acute Hypoxic Respiratory Failure from COVID before vaccines were widely available.
+This article re-thinks the relationship between virality, glitch, trans embodiment, disability, and the complex relationship between the metaphor of the screen, and the metaphor of the body.

 • The Specter of the Chinese Room: The Queer of Color Origins of Artificial Intelligence, an article about the queer, trans, and xenophobic origins of artificial intelligence and their intersection with immigration policy from the 1960s to 1980s